cameronurnes/emby-sync/README.md

 Setting this shorter will yield a higher load on the Emby server, but on a low latency connection can give very good synchronization results.

 Known Issue: Chromecasts cannot follow, but can lead.
 Workaround by controlling the device casting to the Chromecast.
+Known Issue: Currently playing display only works for movies

 # Development
 API reference: